 Fortunately, even for those people who do not have health insurance, and who lack the money to pay for private drug treatment, there are several free or very affordable drug and alcohol rehabs available throughout the state.
 These nonprofit rehabs will serve all in need without regard to an ability to pay for treatment.

 The state will also in some cases fund drug and alcohol treatment for people without insurance and with low incomes.
-Please see below for information on accessing state treatment support, and please also review our listings of free drug and alcohol rehabs.
+Please dial 2-1-1 or (866) 535-5654 for information on accessing Nevada state-funded treatment, and please also review our listings of free drug and alcohol rehabs.

 You can get help, even if you don’t have any money.